nanliu/puppetlabs-f5/README.markdown

       wildmask                => '255.255.255.255',
     }

-## Development

-The following section applies to developers of this module only.

-### Testing
+## Testing

 You will need to install the 'f5-icontrol' gem for most of the tests to work.
 This file is available in the 'files' section of this module.

     gem install --no-ri files/f5-icontrol-10.2.0.2.gem

+## Development

+The following section applies to developers of this module only.
+Contributers please review [contributor documentation](CONTRIBUTING.md) for additional information.

+Please write unit test for new modules and verify all code pass unit test via (require version of rspec that supports support/ directory):

+    rake tests